When you think of popular brands like Apple, McDonald’s, Budweiser, and Amazon – what comes to mind first? For many, the answer is their iconic logos.

 Here is a list of essential things to do while designing your brand logo.

-Simple designs work best when it comes to brand logos.
-You shouldn’t risk alienating the customers by including complicated graphics and vague references that confuse them about what your company is and what it does.
+Simple designs work best when it comes to memorable brand logos You shouldn’t risk alienating the customers by including complicated graphics and vague references that confuse them about what your company is and what it does.
 For instance, if you own a tech business, it would be wise to include visual elements in your logo that refer back to your business, like the outline of a computer or a piece of binary code.

 Every color palette used in a graphic design corresponds to certain values and emotions.
 For example, female skin care and hygiene brands can incorporate a combination of white and pink in their logos because these colors are synonymous with feminine values.
 Similarly, fast-fashion brands like H&M use bright colors in their designs to elicit feelings of freshness and youth in customers.